KevinBatdorf/code-block-pro/readme.txt

 - Follow [@kevinbatdorf](https://twitter.com/kevinbatdorf) on Twitter

 = Tips =
-- Try combining line highlighting with the blur effect to add some extra depth and focus on the important parts of the code without losing context
+- Try combining line highlighting with the blur effect to add some extra depth, and focus on the important parts of the code without losing context
 - All settings are per block, but some settings are remembered when you add the next block
 - Add a link in the code footer (some footers support this, not all) that points to a demo
 - To achieve a flush look, remove padding under Extra Settings and select a theme with a background color matching your site theme